jonreymond/hackvisor/README.md

 - Meeting Summaries: Summarizes client-advisor meetings, including notes, action items, and advisor suggestions, to streamline follow-ups and decision-making.
 - Interactive Layout: Features a responsive, animated column-based layout for easy navigation between client data, transcripts, and summaries.

-  To run the interface yourself, you can download/fork this repo and following the instruction in the [README](./userInterface/README.md)
 ![AAA Demonstration](./UserInterface.gif)